iCliniq Logo

 How Is the Diagnosis Made for Hyperemesis Gravidarum?

-Diagnosis of this condition can be confirmed by a clinical evaluation, detailed patient history, and identification of symptoms like persistent nausea and vomiting, dehydration, and weight loss.
+A clinical evaluation, detailed patient history, and identification of symptoms like persistent nausea and vomiting, dehydration, and weight loss can confirm the diagnosis of this condition.

 Other causes of pregnancy have to be ruled out.
-The frequency of nausea and vomiting and the extent to which it is affecting the individual's daily activities have to be taken into consideration.
+The frequency of nausea and vomiting and the extent to which it affects the individual's daily activities have to be taken into consideration.

 An ultrasound is done at regular intervals to rule out any abnormalities in the fetus.